Man Gives “Temporary Tattoos” to Sick Children

-The ink used in these tattoos is not toxic and it can simply be washed off.
+The ink used in these tattoos is not toxic and it is washable.
 But the confidence and strength that it gives these sick children will last much longer.

 It’s all worth it if it leads to a smile from a sick child, and this New Zealand artist realizes this.